membraneframework/membrane_demo/camera_to_hls_nerves/README.md

-# Membrane Demo - Camera Video to HLS on Nerves
+# Camera feed to HLS with Nerves

 This demo demonstrates capturing video from a camera module on Raspberry Pi running Nerves and broadcasting it to a browser via HLS.